RussBoyy/KakfaOnEC2vesusMSKComparison/readme.md

 <h2> Running Apache Kafka on AWS EC2 (self-managed) </h2>

-To build a self-managed Kafka platform, your organisation will need to provision the relevant EC2 instances, configure the network connectivity between the brokers within the AZ and across AZ, and install Kafka on each of the nodes.
+To build a self-managed Kafka platform, your organisation will need to provision the relevant EC2 instances, configure the network connectivity between the brokers within the AZ and across AZ, and install Kafka and Zookeeper on each of the nodes.
 To build, deploy and support an enterprise self-managed Kafka environment of this nature your organisations will need a team of approx. 5 engineers with strong infrastructure and networking skills.

 Once the solution is deployed the types of tasks that an organisation’s support team needs to plan for are, but are not limited to; observability across instances, storage, networking, managing Kafka broker(s), replication of data ensuring data sync, security configuration (vpc, subnets and security groups), manage scaling and synchronisation across the cluster, manage failures, patching software and maintaining uptime.